Government urged to adopt measures to improve governance of fisheries

-Executive Director of Friends of the Nation (FoN), a non-governmental organisation, Mevuta Donkris has expressed concern at the alarming rate of the practice of marine mammals’ bycatch among fishers.
+The Executive Director of Friends of the Nation (FoN), a non-governmental organisation, Mr Mevuta Donkris has expressed concern at the alarming rate of the practice of marine mammals’ bycatch among fishers.

 Mr Donkris expressed these sentiments in an interview with the Ghana News Agency in Takoradi, as part of activities marking the celebration of this year’s International Fisheries Day,